maats01/MandalorianGame/README.md

 ```
 python -m venv env
 ```
-After that, just install pygame with pip then run the *main.py*:
+After that, just install pygame with pip then run the *main.py* file:
 ```
 python main.py
 ```